 The fashion industry is one of the largest polluters and contributors to carbon footprints in the world, as it has both a large impact on the amount of waste created around the world, and creates a significant amount of emissions in the manufacturing and shipping processes. .
 This is due in large part to the rise of what is known as “fast fashion”; much of the clothing sold in stores is very cheaply manufactured in large quantities and is intended to last for a fairly short amount of time and be replaced whenever styles change.
 Buying clothes from brands that value longevity means you will have high quality clothing that looks great and won’t need to be replaced in less than a year.
 This means less clothing has to be manufactured, and less cheap clothing ends up in landfills every year.

 Use EcoCart when shopping online

-Online shopping is an often overlooked cause of carbon emissions, even though it consumes a massive amount of resources to manufacture, package, and ship billions of packages around the world every year.
+Online shopping is an often overlooked contributor to carbon emissions, even though it consumes a massive amount of resources to manufacture, package, and ship billions of packages around the world every year.
 Online shopping has also led to an increase in the amount that people buy, due to the ease and convenience of buying from the comfort of your own home and having it shipped directly to you.
 As more and more people turn to online shopping, EcoCart is a great way to start reducing your carbon footprint by offsetting the carbon footprint of orders you place online.
 All you have to do is install the EcoCart extension in two easy clicks and you’ll be on your way to a more sustainable shopping experience.